laravel/lumen-docs/providers.md

 <a name="the-register-method"></a>
 ### The Register Method

 As mentioned previously, within the `register` method, you should only bind things into the [service container](/docs/container).
 You should never attempt to register any event listeners, routes, or any other piece of functionality within the `register` method.
-Otherwise, you may accidently use a service that is provided by a service provider which has not loaded yet.
+Otherwise, you may accidentally use a service that is provided by a service provider which has not loaded yet.

 Now, let's take a look at a basic service provider: